APogue/APogue.github.io/_posts/posts/2024-09-23-Opinion-Tying-It-All-Together.md

 	- How can anyone have any idea if the number of reports is anywhere close to the number of incidents?
 Is this not a concern for the well-being of the students?

-- It would also be nice

-	- Accountability reporting

-		- Campus climate is a problem in some areas

-		- What are the diversity enrollments in STEM?

-			- If we don't know, how can we say there's no correlation between minority enrollment and STEM "climate?"

 - More money for DOE and OCR

 - For *both* Title IX and Title VI, *in the training*, they need to be *promoting a culture of reporting and safety*